Frequently Asked Questions about United States Marshals Service Careers

 The United States Marshals Service (USMS) is a federal law enforcement agency within the U.S. Department of Justice.
 It is the oldest federal law enforcement agency in the United States, and is tasked with providing protection for the federal judiciary, apprehending federal fugitives, managing and selling seized assets acquired by criminals, and transporting federal prisoners.

-What kind of support do US Marshals get from their supervisors?
+- What kind of training do US Marshals Service employees get?

 You can apply to work at the US Marshal Service by visiting their website at usmarshals.gov.
 There you will find a link to the "Careers" page, which will provide you with information on how to apply for jobs with the US Marshal Service.